rp-dippold/DRL-Project-Navigation/README.md

 ### Installation and Dependencies

-The code of this project was tested on Linux and Windows 11.
+The code of this project was tested on Linux (Ubuntu 20.04) and Windows 11.
 To get the code running on your local system, follow these steps which are base on Anaconda and pip:

 1.  `conda create --name banana python=3.8 -c conda-forge`